Autostronomy/AutoProf/README.md

 - ap_truncate_evaluation: Stop evaluating new isophotes once two negative flux isophotes have been recorded, presumed to have reached the end of the profile (bool)
 - ap_iso_interpolate_start: Use a bi-cubic spline interpolation for isophotes with semi-major axis less than this number times the PSF (float)
 - ap_extract_mean: use mean instead of median as average flux on an isophote.
 This is better suited to very low S/N data, though it is sensitive to outliers such as foreground stars.
 In the presence of outliers (which is nearly all real-world data) the mean will be biased high. (bool)
+- ap_isoclip: Perform sigma clipping along extracted isophotes.
+Removes flux samples from an isophote that deviate significantly from the median.
+Several iterations of sigma clipping are performed until convergence or *ap_isoclip_iterations* iterations are reached.
+Sigma clipping is a useful substitute for masking objects, though careful masking is better.
+Also an aggressive sigma clip may bias results. (bool)
+- ap_isoclip_iterations: Maximum number of sigma clipping iterations to perform.
+The default is infinity, so the sigma clipping procedure repeats until convergence (int)
+- ap_isoclip_nsigma: Number of sigma above median to apply clipping.
+All values above (median + *ap_isoclip_iterations* x sigma) are removed from the isophote (float)

 #### Radial Sampling
 - ap_radsample_nwedges: number of radial wedges to sample.
 Recommended choosing a power of 2 (int)